-Electronics Jobs in Minnesota with H-1B Sponsorship
+Electronics H-1B Sponsorship Jobs in Minnesota

 Minnesota's electronics sector spans medical device manufacturing, defense systems, and semiconductor supply chains, with major employers like Medtronic, Honeywell, and 3M actively hiring engineers and technical specialists.
-The Twin Cities metro anchors most H-1B sponsorship activity, though Rochester and Mankato also support electronics roles.
+The Twin Cities metro anchors most H-1B visa sponsorship activity, though Rochester and Mankato also support electronics roles.
 Competition for sponsored positions is real, but Minnesota's deep industrial base keeps demand steady.

-See All Electronics Jobs
+Find Electronics Jobs

 Overview

-Open Jobs141+
+Open Jobs79+

-Work Type87% On-site
+Work Type82% On-site

 Top LocationMinneapolis, MN

-Most JobsEventide
+Most JobsHeraeus

 Polar Semiconductor